-Another great reason to be on WordPress is because companies like Yoast have to stay on top of SEO updates, otherwise WordPress users will jump to a better SEO plugin.
+Another great reason to be on WordPress is that companies like Yoast have to stay on top of SEO updates; otherwise, WordPress users will jump to a better SEO plugin.

-Yoast is the only plugin that I recommend and I use the free version only, and it is precisely what you need to.
+Yoast SEO is the only plugin that I recommend.
+I use the free version only, and it is precisely what you need.

-The Yoast WordPress plugin gives you control of your metadata, the on-page optimization content for your websites and blogs, allowing you to effortlessly modify your URL description, social share settings, and more.
+The Yoast WordPress plugin gives you control of your metadata and the on-page optimization content for your websites and blogs.
+It also allows you to effortlessly modify your URL description, social share settings, and more.

 I use keyword finder because it’s fast and efficient.
 Keyword finder has replaced all other free and premium keyword research tools in my book.
-(Two searches per day are free on KWfinder, more queries than that require a super worthwhile subscription)
+(Two searches per day are free on KWFinder, more queries than that require a super worthwhile subscription as mentioned above.)

-Because only Google knows the actual search volume queries from internet users, all keyword research tools estimate the actual number of search queries on Google.
+Only Google knows the actual search volume queries from internet users, so all keyword research tools estimate the actual number of search queries on Google.

-Phrases like, learn SEO, SEO tutorial, search engine optimization training, SEO training and many others.
+Search queries often used for this content include phrases likelearn SEO, SEO tutorial, search engine optimization training, SEO training, and many others.